DynamoDB Accelerator (DAX)

 Hope you have enjoyed this article.
-DAX has tons of advance features and use cases which will be covered in future blogs.
-With this we are ending our introductory series on DynamoDB.
-In the next blog post we will start with a new AWS service.
+DAX has tons of advanced features and use cases which will be covered in future blogs.
+With this, we are ending our introductory series on DynamoDB.
+In the next blog post, we will start with a new AWS service.

 To get more details on DynamoDB, please refer below AWS documentation